rgaffere/fpga-cpu/README.md

 ## 🗂️ Repository Structure and Versioning

-The project is organized into **versioned design iterations**.
+The project is organized into versioned design iterations.
 Each folder labeled `v0`, `v1`, `v2`, etc. represents a major architectural milestone.
 Version numbers increase sequentially, with earlier versions serving as the foundation for later ones.

 ### 📌 Current Versions